 Are you a blogger, who loves to share your experience or simply write your thoughts and opinions to the audience?
 Do you want to build your blogging community?
 Then it will be quite convenient for you to learn about blogger templates from scratch.
 Do not get intimidated, we have an easy step-by-step guide for beginners, to help you learn how to create blogger templates from scratch.

-How to Create a Blogger Template?
+How to Create Blogger Template?
+Tutorial for Beginners

 Having your own unique blogger template is something sumptuous.
 But the question arises – from where to start?
 The simple answer is, there are two reliable methods for designing a template as follows

-- Manual Method
+- Create Blogger Template with Manual Method

 A Blogger template consists of XHTML and blogger elements.
 To design a basic layout of the template, you will use namespaces.
 A namespace (xmlns) is pre-defined to use with the Blogger by Google.
 3 types of namespaces are basically used as follows

 - xmlns:b – ‘b’ specifies that this namespace is used to access the blogger elements.

 - xmlns:data – It is used to specify that from where the data of the blog comes.

 - xmlns:expr – Calculates the expression for attributes.